 A preference is given to students who have ties to the Towns of Lovell, Stoneham, Stow, or Sweden, Maine and surrounding areas.

-In 2017 we are pleased to have three exceptional students joining our team.
-They will be working with our staff and volunteers for eight weeks helping to deliver our educational program to area youth and working with our Properties Commission and other volunteer teams.
+In 2018 we are pleased to have an exceptional student joining our team who will be working with our staff and volunteers for eight weeks helping to deliver our educational program to area youth and working with our Properties Commission and other volunteer teams.